-The occurrence vector \mathcal{O} specifies the number of events within other event streams that are needed to satisfy an events dependency.
-Elements within the occurrence vector themselves contain two constraints 1.
-For delivering an event e we require that only the weakest constraint of the occurrence vector element need be satisfied.
+The occurrence vector \mathcal{O} specifies the number of events within other event streams that are needed to satisfy an event's dependency.
+Elements within the occurrence vector themselves contain two constraints1.
+For delivering an event e we require only the weakest constraint of the occurrence vector element to be satisfied.
 Ensuring that constraints are fully satisfied prior to delivery is not practical in a live setting.
 It is, for example, impossible to know how many events would satisfy the constraint between two related streams.